This article may contain compensated links. Learn more in our disclaimer.

-As we had such a short time back then, we want to do this again, this time the whole Spanish route, from the start point in Pyrenees till the Cathedral in Santiago de Compostela and then again further to Finisterre.
+As we had such a short time back then, we want to do this again, this time the whole Spanish route, from the start point in Pyrenees till the Cathedral in Santiago de Compostela and then further to Finisterre.

-Why we went on Camino de Santiago
+Why We Went on Camino de Santiago

 We got to know about Camino de Santiago from a couple from Latvia.
 They had a blog, where they wrote about their journey day after day.
 We were not following the blog daily, but we read an e-book which they made in the end.

 It was autumn 2012.
-During the winter Kaspar’s mother also read this book and she also liked it very much.
+During the winter Kaspars’s mother also read this book and she also liked it very much.
 One day Kaspars persuaded her to go on the pilgrimage with us, ha.
 And then we decided that it will happen on our next vacation, in spring.

 And another nice thing happened – we got to know that our favorite band Rammstein had a concert on the next day after our arrival.
 So without hesitation we bought the tickets to the concert, too!
 For Kaspars’s mom as well, yeah!

 One thing characteristic of us then and now is – we never plan too much.
 We had the tickets, we knew where we will start the journey and where we will finish it.
-But when the departure day grew closer we bought train tickets needed and booked an accomodation only for the first days in Spain and for the last day in Spain (in Madrid).
+But when the departure day grew closer we bought train tickets needed and booked an accommodation only for the first days in Spain and for the last day in Spain (in Madrid).

-Some of you might think that you need to be religous to go on this trip.
+Some of you might think that you need to be religious to go on this trip.
 But it is not true.
 Everyone can go – the reasons can be religion, sports, sightseeing, “finding yourself” or mix of everything listed before.